oracle/terraform-provider-oci/website/docs/d/database_autonomous_vm_cluster.html.markdown

 * `memory_size_in_gbs` - The memory allocated in GBs.
 * `next_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the next maintenance run.
 * `ocpus_enabled` - The number of enabled OCPU cores.
+* `reclaimable_cpus` - CPU cores that are not released to available pool after an Autonomous Database is terminated (Requires Autonomous Container Database restart).
 * `state` - The current state of the Autonomous VM cluster.
 * `time_created` - The date and time that the Autonomous VM cluster was created.
 * `time_zone` - The time zone to use for the Autonomous VM cluster.
 For details, see [DB System Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).